 npx create-strapi-app my-project

 Today we are excited to announce the release of Strapi 3.0.0-alpha.24 with brand new features you will like:

 SQLite database support has been highly demanded on the roadmap.
-SQLite is a lightweight, easy to setup database with great performances.
+SQLite is a lightweight, easy to set up the database with great performance.

 When you create a new strapi app:

 strapi new strapidvisor

 you will now be prompted with the following choices:

 We'll discuss the Quickstart in a minute, but for the moment let's choose "Custom".
 You can now choose to create an SQLite database for your next Strapi app!